alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/systems_set_up.md

 When making bookings on Gray Dawes, you will have to additionally submit an Excel approval form (available at the right-hand sidebar of the same Mathison page).
 This form should be filled in and sent to the Principal you have a direct link to in the line management chain for approval.

-### ERP expenses
+### ERPx expenses

-Other work-related expenses can be reimbursed via ERP: see [the Mathison page](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2169) for more information on how to use this.
+Other work-related expenses can be reimbursed via ERPx: see [the Mathison page](https://mathison.turing.ac.uk/page/3518) for more information on how to use this.
 <!-- needs updating to ERP
 Briefly, you will have to fill in a Travel and Expenses Policy Compliance Form and email it to Finance.
 On this form, the 'approver' should be the REG Director.